-Quality is one of the modern project constraints which lead the project management processes and activates . according to PMI's PMBOK 5th edition there are 3 processes of quality management throughout the project lifecycle . processes are :-
+Quality is one of the modern project constraints which lead the project management processes and activates, according to PMI's PMBOK 5th edition.
+To learn more about methodologies and tools, check the online PMP course and advance your career in project management.
+There are 3 processes of quality management throughout the project lifecycle.
+The processes are :-

 1-plan quality management